snkalt/demo/README.md

 # demo
 for learning
-readme is in all repos. this is a customoised file.. jrjw'e
+readme is in all repos. this is a customised file.. jrjw'e
 3rd change